-There are two main groups of diseases, namely the Haemorrhagic Fever with Renal Syndrome and the Hantavirus Pulmonary Syndrome which are caused by the Hantaviruses mainly carried by rodents.
+There are two main groups of diseases, namely Haemorrhagic Fever with Renal Syndrome (HFRS) and Hantavirus Pulmonary Syndrome (HPS), caused by hantaviruses which are mainly carried by rodents.
 HFRS is caused by Old World hantaviruses present in Europe, Asia and Africa.
 HPS is caused by New World hantaviruses and mainly occurs in North and South America.

 Mode of transmission

-Hantavirus is mainly transmitted through direct contact with the faeces, saliva or urine of infected rodents or by inhalation of the virus in rodent aerosolised excreta.
+Hantavirus is mainly transmitted through direct contact with the faeces, saliva or urine of infected rodents or by inhalation of the virus in their aerosolised excreta.

 Human to human transmission is extremely rare.

-Symptoms may start to develop around 1 - 8 weeks after exposure.
+Symptoms may start to develop around 1 to 8 weeks after exposure.

 There is no specific treatment for hantavirus infection.
 However, it is important for patients to seek early medical management.